scherersoftware/cake-cktools/README.md

 ```

 ####app_controller.js (using Frontend Bridge)

-If you chose to use the Frontend Bridge Plugin, here's how to configure it in a way that makes using MoxiePicker in a View file super easy.
+If you choose to use the Frontend Bridge Plugin, here's how to configure it in a way that makes using MoxiePicker in a View file super easy.
 Of course, using another kind of PageController is possible as well.

 **baseComponents:**